$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Method

-The representation of secret text is a critical aspect of semantic steganography.
+The representation of secret message is a critical aspect of semantic steganography.
 Previous methods convert each character of a word into bits using UTF encoding\cite{tancik2020stegastamp,zhu2018hidden,wengrowski2019light}.
-However, these primitive approaches have two significant limitations.
-First, UTF encoding lacks semantic information, which is essential for representing sentence-level content.
-Second, representing a sentence as a bitstream is inefficient, as the resulting sequence becomes excessively long and difficult to process.
-We hypothesize that such primitive representations are particularly fragile when encoding richer semantic content.
+However, such character-level representations have two significant limitations.
+First, UTF encoding lacks semantic compression capability, treating each character equally regardless of its meaning.
+Second, encoding a sentence as a bitstream leads to an excessively long sequence that is difficult to process.
+We hypothesize that such primitive representations are fragile when encoding richer semantic content.
 Therefore, it is necessary to explore more effective representations for sentence-level information.

-To address these issues, we leverage the tokenizer of the LLM to convert the secret sentence into tokens.
-Tokenization is a widely used technique in NLP, where sentences are broken down into smaller units called \textbf{\textit{Tokens}}.
-Tokens capture richer semantic information and facilitate modeling relationships between words.
-Moreover, tokenization significantly reduces sequence length, which benefits downstream processing.
-Using the tokenizer, we represent the secret sentence as a sequence of tokens.
-This approach not only preserves the semantic structure of the sentence but also ensures an efficient representation for embedding.
+To address these issues, we leverage the tokenizer to convert the secret sentence into tokens.
+Tokenization \cite{webster1992tokenization} is a widely used technique in NLP, where sentences are broken down into smaller units called \textbf{\textit{Tokens}}.
+Unlike character-level encoding, tokens correspond to semantically meaningful units, such as words, sub-words, or phrases, allowing a more compact representation.
+This not only preserves the semantic structure of the sentence but also significantly shortens the sequence length, improving the efficiency and stability of downstream embedding and decoding processes.